The Bankrate promise

 SPDR S&P Capital Markets ETF (KCE)

 This ETF aims to track the performance of the S&P Capital Markets Select Industry Index.
 Companies in the index are involved in industries such as asset management and custody, financial exchanges, as well as investment banking and brokerages.
-The ETF’s major holdings include Cowen, Goldman Sachs and Charles Schwab.
+The ETF’s major holdings include Coinbase Global, Evercore and The Carlyle Group.

 Expense ratio: 0.35 percent